maddisondesigns/woocommerce-software-license-manager/README.txt

 > The license validation part for your distributed plugins and themes is not part of this plugin.
 Therefore please take a look into the Software License Manager documentation.

 > <strong>incompatibility issue with iThemes Security</strong><br>
-> If you have installed "iThemes Security" , so uncheck <strong>Long URL Strings</strong> where Software License Manager is installed
+> If you have installed "iThemes Security", uncheck <strong>Long URL Strings</strong> where Software License Manager is installed

 = Credits =